Overview & Pathophysiology

 4. Treat the underlying cause

-| Note – Monitoring response |
+| Note – Monitoring Treatment Response | |

-| Reticulocytosis in 5–7 days (first sign of response).
-Hb rises by ~1 g/dL every 2–3 weeks and normalizes by 6–8 weeks.
-If no response in 4 weeks, reconsider: wrong diagnosis (thalassemia, ACD), non-compliance, ongoing blood loss, or malabsorption. |
+| Reticulocytosis peaks at 5–7 days (first sign of response).
+Hb rises ~1 g/dL every 2–3 weeks; normalizes by 6–8 weeks.
+If no response by 4 weeks: reconsider diagnosis (thalassemia?
+ACD?), check compliance, ongoing blood loss, or malabsorption. |

 Complications

-- Children: impaired cognitive and motor development; poor school performance (may be irreversible if prolonged).
+- Children: impaired cognitive and motor development; poor school performance — may be irreversible if prolonged

-- Plummer–Vinson syndrome: chronic IDA + esophageal web + dysphagia → ↑ risk of esophageal squamous cell carcinoma.
+- Plummer–Vinson syndrome: chronic IDA + esophageal web + dysphagia → ↑ risk of esophageal squamous cell carcinoma

 | Mnemonic – Signs of Iron Deficiency: "PICA KOI" | |

-| Pica (ice, dirt, clay) Impaired growth/cognition (kids) Cheilitis (angular) Atrophic glossitis Koilonychia (spoon nails) Onset of restless legs Iron studies: ↓ ferritin, ↓ Fe, ↑ TIBC |
+| Pica (ice, dirt, clay) Impaired growth/cognition (children) Cheilitis (angular) Atrophic glossitis Koilonychia (spoon nails) Onset of restless legs Iron studies: ↓ ferritin, ↓ Fe, ↑ TIBC |

 جملة تذكرية |

-| Mnemonic – Iron Study Pattern in IDA: "Low-Low-High-Low" | |
+| Mnemonic – Iron Studies in IDA: "Low-Low-High-Low" | |

-| Low serum iron Low ferritin High TIBC (transferrin) Low transferrin saturation Memory trick: the body is "hungry" for iron → it builds more transport trucks (TIBC ↑) but the trucks are mostly empty (saturation ↓). |
+| Low serum iron → Low ferritin → High TIBC → Low transferrin saturation The body is "hungry" for iron → builds more transport trucks (TIBC ↑) but the trucks are mostly empty (saturation ↓). |

 جملة تذكرية |

-| Key Points for Exams – نقاط مهمة للامتحانات | |
+Key Exam Pearls – نقاط مهمة للامتحانات

 احصل على التجربة الكاملة